Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 Tips for Weeks 3-4:

-- Scar Management Begins: Scar care treatments, such as silicone sheets, can help reduce the appearance of scars, but consult with Dr Kohout on when it’s safe to begin.
+- Scar Management Begins: Scar care treatments, such as silicone sheets, may help reduce the appearance of scars, but consult with Dr Kohout on when it’s safe to begin.

 - Continue a Balanced Diet: A nutrient-rich diet supports tissue repair, so continue focusing on lean protein, leafy greens, and whole grains.